How to Ask for Money Politely - Tips & Tricks

 As a Reminder

 “Hi!
-I wrote to you a couple of days ago about a loan.
+I texted you a couple of days ago about a loan.
 Sorry to nudge again — I completely understand if it’s difficult right now, but any help would mean a lot.
-Thanks! ”
+Thanks!”

 As a Fundraiser

 “My brother was approved for a transplant surgery on September 20.
 We covered part of the costs, but we are $1,850 short for recovery expenses.
 Any amount or even a share helps.
 You can find the fundraising progress and updates here: [link].
-Thank you for your attention and support!”
+Thank you for reading and for any support you can offer!”

 Extra Tips

-Here are a few more tips on how to better structure your request when polite words are not enough:
+Here are a few more tips on how to make your request stronger when polite words are not enough:

-- Borrower: Write short explanations, set loan terms, and strictly follow the repayment schedule.
+- Borrower: Write short explanations, set loan terms, and stick to the repayment schedule.

 - Gift: Mention the reason in invitations or event pages (wedding, baby shower).
 Thank publicly or in a personal note.

 - Fundraising: Use personal stories supported by photos and regularly update the fundraising pages.
-Campaigns with updates raise much more than those that stay “silent.”
+Campaigns with updates raise much more than those that go quiet.

 Common Mistakes to Avoid